fumitoh/modelx-site/_posts/2022-02-20-testing-gpu-model-on-cloud.md

 lambda: int(max(proj_len()))
 ```

-`proj_len()` returns a cupy array, each element of which holds the length of the projection steps of each model point.
-It seems that the `max` standard function operates on the cupy array
+`proj_len()` returns a [CuPy] array, each element of which holds the length of the projection steps of each model point.
+It seems that the `max` standard function operates on the [CuPy] array
 inefficiently.
 Based on the analysis, the formula of `max_proj_len` was changed as below: